Mental Health and Addictions Services

 Clinic is offered virtually via call-in and video conferencing.

-Mental Health Call-in Clinics also offer immediate support to help with anxiety, depression and other complex and high risk issues.
+Mental Health Walk-in Clinics also offer immediate support to help with anxiety, depression and other complex and high risk issues.

 For emergencies, please call 9-1-1 or go to your local emergency department.